loco-rs/loco/docs-site/content/docs/the-app/storage.md

 - `storage_gcp`
 - `all_storage`

+By default loco initialize a `Null` provider, meaning any work with the storage will return an error.

 ## Setup

 Add the `storage` function as a Hook in the `app.rs` file and import the `storage` module from `loco_rs`.